shadowratz/dotfiles/README.md

     - Detect your OS and architecture (Linux, Intel Mac, or Apple Silicon Mac)
     - Select the correct flake output for your system
     - Apply your Home Manager configuration
+    - **Automatically detect and set your username and home directory for Home Manager.**
+      If you are cloning this repository for the first time, you do not need to manually edit any configuration files to set your username or home directory.
+The bootstrap script will handle this for you.

+    > **Note:** If you use Home Manager manually (without the bootstrap script), you must ensure that `home.username` and `home.homeDirectory` are set in your configuration.
+See the comments in `home/home.nix` for details.

 3. **Manual usage** (if you want to run Home Manager directly):